tjanson/docs/content/blog/eks-oidc/index.md

 managed by a [Kubernetes dynamic admission controller][k8s-dynamic-webhook] run by EKS on your behalf.

-The [AWS EKS webhook][eks-webhook] manages Pod identity, and injects STS credentials into the Pod to use with the S3 role.
+The [AWS EKS webhook][eks-webhook] manages Pod identity and injects STS credentials into the Pod to use with the S3 role.

 With the credentials, the app can successfully upload data to S3.